 Part of Eisenhower's success with job creation was due to his creation of the Interstate Highway System.
 He spent $25 billion to build 41,000 miles of road.

 A president's record at job creation depends somewhat on the business cycle.
-For example, those who inherited a recession, like Clinton, Obama, Reagan, Carter and LBJ, did better at job creation.
-They started with a low base, and so had nowhere to go but up.
-Those that created recessions, like both Bushes, Nixon, and Eisenhower, did the worst.
+For example, those who inherited a recession, like Clinton, Obama, Reagan, Carter, and LBJ, did better at job creation.
+They started with a low base and so had nowhere to go but up.
+Those who were in office when recessions started did worse but Nixon and Bush were outliers.

 Presidents have many tools to create jobs.
 The most important tools are expansive fiscal policy, especially deficit spending.
 Government spending can employ people directly and through contracting.
 That will encourage the private sector to hire through greater demand from consumers.
-But all presidents must have Congressional budget approval before they can spend.
+But all presidents must have Congressional budget approval before they can increase spending or cut taxes.

-A president does have one unique tool as the leader of the free world.
+A president does have one unique tool.
 He can inspire confidence through a compelling vision.
-A president who can articulate a message that reverses doubt and pessimism will be successful in creating jobs.
+A president who can articulate a message that reverses doubt and pessimism may be more successful in creating jobs.